snow-blade/blog/content/posts/discover-the-lite-text-editor.md

 ##### You can either download the precompiled binaries By:

-  Going to: [https://github.com/rxi/lite/releases/](https://github.com/rxi/lite/releases/) then select lite.zip, it should give you access to a zip file, then unzip it, if you're on windows open lite.exe but if you're on linux/macOs open the file named lite, and everything should work just fine.
+  Going to: [https://github.com/rxi/lite/releases/](https://github.com/rxi/lite/releases/) then select lite.zip, it should give you access to a zip file, then unzip it.<br/>
+  If you're on a windows platform, just open the file named lite.exe but if you're on linux/macOs open the file named lite, and everything should work just fine.

 ##### Or you can compile from source: